 - the False Claims Act,

-- allegations of auditor misconduct, and
+- auditor misconduct, and

 Prior to joining Stafford Rosenbaum, Jeff practiced in both D.C. and Chicago and served as a law clerk to the Honorable A. Raymond Randolph on the U.S. Court of Appeals for the D.C.
 Circuit.